superfly/docs/getting-started/app-services.html.md

 [7] A Flycast IP [can be allocated](/docs/reference/private-networking/#assigning-a-flycast-address) on a different private network from the app it points to, if both networks belong to the same org.
 This lets your apps reach your service in a different 6PN, if the service is configured to be available over Flycast.

-[8] If this fails (i.e. you don't get the expected response from the service), then either (a) the service isn't functioning the way you expect, (b) it's not bound to the port you pointed cURL at, or (c) it's not bound to its 6PN address, and won't be reachable via the private WireGuard network (including at `.internal` addresses).
+[8] If this fails (i.e. you don't get the expected response from the service), then either (a) the service isn't functioning the way you expect, (b) it's not bound to the port you pointed cURL at, or (&#99;) it's not bound to its 6PN address, and won't be reachable via the private WireGuard network (including at `.internal` addresses).